Entry requirements for applicants with A Levels.

-If you are applying for a degree in the College of Arts, Humanities and Social Sciences or the College of Science and Engineering, or specifically for medical sciences or any of our biomedical sciences degrees within the College of Medicine and Veterinary Medicine, we can consider three A Levels taken across two years where one A Level is taken in one of those two years and two are taken in the other.
+If you are applying for a degree in the College of Arts, Humanities and Social Sciences, the College of Science and Engineering, or specifically for medical sciences or any of our biomedical sciences degrees within the College of Medicine and Veterinary Medicine, we can consider three A Levels taken across two years where one A Level is taken in one of those two years and two are taken in the other.
 This only applies where they are being taken for the first time, excluding resits, and within the two year A Level cycle.
 The overall grade requirements for the three A Levels will remain the same as for three A Levels taken in a single set of exams.

 Unit grade information